almeidas-tatiane/robust-api-performance/docs/create-jmeter-script.md

 ---
 ## Download the final version of JMeter file

-You can download the file [here](https://github.com/almeidas-tatiane/robust-api-performance/tests)
+- You can download the file here [robust-api-performance.jmx](https://github.com/almeidas-tatiane/robust-api-performance/tree/main/tests)